anfahrul/anfahrul/README.md

 ### Hi! 👋 I'm Fahrul.

-Bachelor of Informatics Engineering, with a strong focus on Back-End development and interest in Machine Learning.
+Bachelor of Informatics Engineering, with a strong focus on Back-End development, Front-End, and interest in Machine Learning.
 Has experience namely training in Scalable Web Services, Back-End Engineering, and Machine Learning (5 months at <a href="https://grow.google/intl/id_id/bangkit">@Bangkit</a>).
 Proficient in Python, Go, and JavaScript.
 Demonstrate leadership in student associations and project management in several projects.
 Passionate about applying skills to advance cutting-edge technology solutions.

 - 🔭 I’m currently grduated in Informatics Engineering
 - 🌱 I’m currently learning Full-Stack Engineering and Machine Learning